Yes! You can build your own Glock handgun at home! In fact, under federal law, you can build any standard firearm at home.

-First, a couple disclaimers:
+First, a couple of disclaimers:

 - This applies ONLY to federal law.
 Your state may restrict this activity and/or certain firearms

-- You must still file for approval with the ATF for NFA firearms (silencers, short barreled rifles, etc.)
+- You must still file for approval with the ATF for NFA firearms (silencers, short-barreled rifles, etc.)

 How to Make Your Own Glock